 The Public Finance Associate will take on many roles to help the organization achieve its mission in supporting finance officers and local governments.
-Staff can expect to be involved as:
+Key responsibilities include

-- Subject Matter Expert – Serve as resource and subject matter expert for local governments on topics related to financial management.
-GFOA staff regularly writes for leading publications, including our bi-monthly publication, Government Finance Review, and speak at state and national conferences.
+- Subject Matter Expert – GFOA staff regularly writes for leading publications, including our bi-monthly publication, Government Finance Review, and speak at state and national conferences on topics related to financial management.
+The Public Finance Associate will serve as a resource and subject matter expert for local governments and help address general research inquiries submitted by members.

 GFOA staff are expected to work out of GFOA’s Chicago office.
-Travel would be required and consist of approximately 4-10 days per month.
+Minimal travel is required.

-To apply, applicants should submit a resume and cover letter to Mike Mucha (email@example.com).
+To apply, applicants should submit a resume and cover letter via email to:

 Deputy Executive Director / Director, Research and Consulting Center